 by disorder and intellectual inertia.

-attachment to the great Maronite nation, it being
+their attachment to the great Maronite nation, it

 being understood that the greatness of a nation

 depends not on a population of millions or thousands

 of millions but on the message that it bears for

-the present inhabitants of Eddeh, fine people who
+all the present inhabitants of Eddeh, fine people

 who as I said before are hospitable, courageous,

 also enjoys the honor of having among its children

 Because of Eddeh’s proximity to Byblos, it has no

 possible, for it can offer centers of attraction

 in many fields.
 The young have their club and organize

-largest tourist complex in Byblos, where it stretches
+and outings.
+The largest tourist complex in Byblos,

-along the shore, bears the name
+where it stretches along the shore, bears the name

 But Eddeh does have an industrial zone, a school,